t3kt/raytk/docs/_reference/operators/custom/customOp.md

     menuOptions:
     - label: Auto
       name: auto
-    - description: Use whatever type of context the first input uses, or `Context` if the first input is not connected.
-      label: Use Input
-      name: useinput
     - description: The most commonly used context type, used for the main scene graph.
       label: Context
       name: Context